eltay89/DocuChat/README.md

 5. **Context Retrieval**: Most relevant document chunks are retrieved based on similarity
 6. **Response Generation**: Retrieved context is combined with the query and sent to the LLM
 7. **Chat Template Application**: Responses are formatted using the appropriate chat template

+### LLM-Only Mode (--no-rag)
+When using the `--no-rag` flag, DocuChat bypasses the document retrieval process and sends queries directly to the language model, functioning as a standard chatbot without document context.

 ## Troubleshooting 🔧